Rain on Me (Lady Gaga and Ariana Grande song): Commercial performance

-"Rain on Me" debuted at number one on the Billboard Hot 100, becoming Gaga's fifth and Grande's fourth number one single as well as Gaga's seventeenth top 10 entry and Grande's sixteenth.
-It additionally became the first female-collaboration song to debut at number one on the chart.
+"Rain on Me" debuted at number one on the Billboard Hot 100, becoming Gaga's fifth and Grande's fourth number one single, as well as Gaga's seventeenth top 10 entry and Grande's sixteenth.
+It additionally became the first female collaboration song to debut at number one on the chart.
 "Rain on Me" is Gaga's second song to debut at the top following "Born This Way", making her the fourth female artist to have two songs debut at number one, following Mariah Carey, Britney Spears, and Ariana Grande, and seventh overall, following Drake, Justin Bieber, and Travis Scott.
-Gaga is also the third artist following Carey and Beyoncé to accumulate a number one single in the 2000s, 2010s, and 2020s decades.
-Grande became the first artist to have four number one debut singles, surpassing Carey, Drake, and Bieber.
+Gaga is also the third artist, following Carey and Beyoncé to accumulate a number-one single in the 2000s, 2010s, and 2020s decades.
+Grande became the first artist to have four number-one debut singles, surpassing Carey, Drake, and Bieber.
 Gaga also earns her eighth Digital Song Sales No. 1 and Grande adds her seventh.
-The song was driven by 31.5 million streams, 73,000 downloads and 11.1 million audience impressions in the week ending May 28, 2020.
+The song generated 31.5 million streams, 73,000 downloads, and 11.1 million audience impressions in the week ending May 28, 2020.
 On March 17, 2021, "Rain on Me" was certified double platinum by the Recording Industry Association of America (RIAA) for moving 2 million units in the United States.
-The song's sales were aided by four physical/digital combination offerings during the tracking week; consumers could also purchase cassette, CD and vinyl singles, each with a digital download.
+The song's sales were aided by four physical/digital combination offerings during the tracking week; consumers could also purchase cassette, CD, and vinyl singles, each with a digital download.

-In the United Kingdom, "Rain on Me" debuted at number one on the UK Singles Chart becoming both Gaga and Grande's sixth UK number one single and Gaga's first single to debut atop.
-With this Gaga became the fourth female artist after Madonna, Kylie Minogue and Britney Spears, to have a number one single across three consecutive decades.
-Notching up 70,000 chart sales to seize the top spot from the previous week's leader, DaBaby's "Rockstar", "Rain on Me" claimed the biggest ever opening week streaming numbers by an all-female collaboration in the UK, with 8.1 million plays in seven days.
-At six number-one singles each, Gaga and Grande match Britney Spears and Rod Stewart with the tenth-most number-ones on the UK Singles Chart.
-With 515,000 chart sales during the three-month period, "Rain on Me" was the third best selling song of the summer 2020 in the UK, being the biggest song by a female artist in the country.
+"Rain on Me" debuted at number one on the UK Singles Chart becoming both Gaga and Grande's sixth UK number-one single and Gaga's first single to debut atop.
+Gaga became the fourth female artist to have a number-one single across three consecutive decades.

+The song attracted 70,000 chart sales, besting DaBaby's "Rockstar", and achieved the best ever opening week streaming numbers by an all-female collaboration in the UK, with 8.1 million plays in seven days.
+At six number-one singles each, Gaga and Grande match Britney Spears and Rod Stewart with the tenth-most number-one singles on the UK Singles Chart.
+With 515,000 chart sales during the three-month period, "Rain on Me" was the third best selling song of summer 2020 in the UK, being the biggest song by a female artist in the country.
 "Rain on Me" was the seventeenth biggest song of 2020 in the UK, while also being the fourth biggest song by female artists in the country.
-It was the twelfth best selling and twentieth most streamed song of 2020 in the United Kingdom.
-As of July 2022, the song has sold 1.3 million copies and gained 153 million streams and has been certified double platinum by the British Phonographic Industry (BPI).
+It was the twelfth-best-selling and twentieth-most streamed song of 2020 in the United Kingdom.
+As of February 2025, the song had sold 1.7 million copies, gained 196 million streams, and had been certified double platinum by the British Phonographic Industry (BPI).